DMARC: How to Prevent Email Spoofing

 There are two types of reports.

-You can activate the 14-day trial of the DMARC Monitor in your GlockApps account and start getting DMARC data for your email messages.
+You can use DMARC Analytics for free with 10,000 messages every month in your account.
 You will get visibility about your sending sources, SPF, DKIM, and DMARC evaluations and will be able to identify and block any suspicious mail streams coming from your domain.